 Applicants must hold a university bachelor’s degree (or an equivalent college degree) in the fields listed below.
-Full credit acknowledgement is only given for a bachelor’s degree in the field of Arts and Humanities.
+Full credit acknowledgement is only given for a bachelor’s degree in the field of Humanities.

 In the case of diplomas from social sciences, informatics, law, natural sciences, contemporary and applied arts, each degree will be considered individually.
 The applicant must have 50 credits (but at least 20 credits to enter the programme) in the fields of aesthetics, philosophy, historical study, linguistics, literature, cultural and art studies.

 Transcripts from your bachelor’s degree as well as course descriptions will be requested.

 The educational and outcome requirements are defined by the Ministry of Human Capacities Regulation No. 18/2016.
 VIII.
 5. The details of the application and admission process are defined by the Organisational and Operational Regulations of ELTE.

 The entry qualification documents are accepted in the following languages: English.